AN INSIDE LOOK.

 Take the quiz: How does osteoarthritis of the knee affect you?

 Come prepared.
-To ensure you make the most of your time with your physician, ask yourself some questions about your knee.
+To ensure you make the most of your time with your doctor, ask yourself some questions about your knee.
 Your pain may differ from others.
 Take this quiz and see the real-time answers of other people who have also taken this quiz.
-Be sure to share your results with your healthcare provider.
+Be sure to share your results with your doctor.

 1. How frequently does osteoarthritis knee pain bother you?